Diane Wittry: Awards and recognition

-Wittry was named among the "30 Top Professionals 2015".
+Wittry was named among the "30 Top Professionals 2015" by Musical America Worldwide.
 She has received the American Symphony Orchestra League's Helen M. Thompson Award for outstanding artistic leadership of a regional orchestra; she has been honored as the Outstanding Alumnae for Thornton School of Music at the University of Southern California for 2013; The "Women of Excellence" Award from Beaumont, Texas; and an "Arts Ovation Award" and the "Woman of Distinction Award" from City of Allentown.
 Wittry is also only the third American to be named a recipient of the Fiorino Doro Award from the city of Vinci, Italy.
 She has also been the subject of profiles in The New York Times, Newsweek, and featured on a PBS NewsHour.

 In 2011, Wittry was named the artistic director for the United States for the international cultural exchange program for classical musicians at the Sarajevo Philharmonic Orchestra and the Bosnian-Herzegovinian American Academy for Arts and Sciences in Chicago.
 In 2020, Wittry celebrated her 25th Anniversary as the music director of the Allentown Symphony Orchestra, which was founded in 1951 and performs at the 1,100-seat Miller Symphony Hall in Allentown, Pennsylvania.
 Allentown Symphony Orchestra is one only a few American orchestras to have its concert hall.
 Wittry has previously been the music director and conductor of the Norwalk Symphony in Norwalk, Connecticut and music director and conductor of the Symphony of Southeast Texas.

 Her book Beyond the Baton, published by Oxford University Press about artistic leadership for young conductors and music director, has also been released in paperback.
 It is the focus of a yearly International Conducting Workshop in Norwalk, Connecticut, which helps emerging conductors put to practical use the elements in the book.
 Wittry also teaches an international conducting workshop in Pleven, Bulgaria.
 Beyond the Baton was nominated for a 2007 Pulitzer Prize and an ASCAP Deems Taylor Award in 2007.
 In 2019, she received the Arts Ovation Award from the Allentown Arts Council for achievement in literary arts in recognition of her two books.